Monthly Plumbing Tasks Every Homeowner Should Do

 Inspect Your Water Heater

 Check for rust-colored water, unusual noises (popping or rumbling), or moisture around the base.
-Flush the tank to clear sediment buildup — sediment insulates the heating element and forces your unit to work harder, driving up energy bills and shortening its life.
-Also test the pressure relief valve to confirm it's functioning safely.
+Most experts recommend flushing your tank water heater once a year, or every six months if you have hard water or heavy use.
+Sediment insulates the heating element and forces your unit to work harder, driving up energy bills and shortening its life.
+Also test the temperature and pressure relief valve annually to confirm it's functioning safely, and inspect the anode rod every 2-3 years.
+Tankless units should be professionally descaled about once a year.
+If your unit shows any signs of failure, our water heater leaking guide walks through the immediate steps to take.

 Test Your Sump Pump

 Pour water directly into the sump pit to trigger the float switch and confirm the pump activates.
 Clear any debris from the discharge pipe and verify the battery backup (if equipped) is charged and operational.
-Sump pump failures during heavy rain events are one of the leading causes of basement flooding.
+Sump pump failures during heavy rain events are one of the leading causes of basement flooding, and are one of the most common seasonal plumbing problems in spring.

 Inspect Pipes for Corrosion

 Walk through your basement, crawl space, and any exposed pipes in utility areas.
 Look for green or white mineral deposits, rust staining, or damp spots on walls and floors.
-Catching early-stage corrosion can mean the difference between a $200 repair and a $4,000+ pipe replacement.
+In 2026, burst pipe repairs cost $400 to $2,000 on average, including materials and labor, with the national average around $1,200.
+Complex cases involving significant water damage can push totals past $10,000, so catching early-stage corrosion can save thousands.
+Older homes should also review our old house plumbing problems guide.

 Semi-Annual Tasks (Every 6 Months)